TEAMMATES/gsoc-2018/README.md

 # gsoc-2018

 This repository is for tracking TEAMMATES' activities in GSoC 2018.
-The primary purpose is for the students to update their progress and plan on a daily basis, and for the mentors to verify/validate those progresses/plans.
+The primary purpose is for the students to update their progress and plan on a weekly basis, and for the mentors to verify/validate those progresses/plans.

 The following workflow should be observed:
 - Students